 Big. sprawling Buenos Aires, the capital of Argentina, is cosmopolitan and yet retains a neighborhood feel in the barrios.

-Looking for something more active?
-Don't forget to take in a game of one of the world's most popular soccer teams - Boca Juniors.
-It's not a cheap experience but worth the ticket price to be alongside passionate locals.
+Don't forget to take in a game of one of the world's most popular soccer teams, Boca Juniors.
+It's not a cheap experience but it's worth the ticket price to be alongside passionate locals.

-Brazil's capital, Brasilia is a monument to what Brazilians can do and have done.
-It's a city pointing like an arrow into the future.
-It's built on a massive scale, with large, innovative buildings, a freedom of spirit and imagination.
+Brazil's capital, Brasilia, is a monument to what Brazilians can do and have done.
+It's a city pointing like an arrow into the future, built on a massive scale with large, innovative buildings, and a freedom of spirit and imagination.